hackndev/zinc/README.md

 ### Using Zinc for your Project

-Sinc Zinc uses cargo for its build system, using Zinc from your own project just requires setting up your Cargo.toml correctly.
+Since Zinc uses cargo for its build system, using Zinc from your own project just requires setting up your Cargo.toml correctly.

 You can find an example of how to do that here: